benjaminhuanghuang/design-pattern/g4-3-Behavioral-11/mediator/README.md

 It does that by forcing objects to communicate via that mediator.

-By doing so, it promotes loose coupling by keeping objects from referring to each other explicitly, and it also lets you vary their interaction independently.
+By doing so, it promotes `loose coupling` by keeping objects from referring to each other explicitly, and it also lets you vary their interaction independently.

+## Example
+A chatroom